freynder/antena/README.md

 # Antena

 Antena is yet an other JavaScript communication library.
-Antena normalizes the server-client model for node and browsers.
+Antena normalises the server-client model for node and browsers.
 In Antena, the server is called receptor and its clients are called emitters.
 Both receptors and emitters can perform push notifications but only emitters can perform synchronous pull requests.
 For node emitters, synchronous pull requests are implemented using `https://www.npmjs.com/package/posix-socket` which is much faster than using the synchronous methods of `child_process` and `fs`.